johngoldin/can_i_blog_too/content/post/2020-03-29-covid19-cases-in-connecticut/index.en.md

 {{< figure src="county_map.png" title="" caption="" >}}

-Next is the number of deaths.
+### Cumulative Covid-19 Deaths in Connecticut
 <br/><br/>

 {{< figure src="deaths.png" title="" caption="" >}}

 <br/><br/>
+We have reached the point where the cumulative number of deaths is large enough that it may be helpful to show the cumulative counts on a log scale.
+Here is the same data from the plot above, this time presented on a log scale.
+<br/><br/>
+{{< figure src="log_deaths.png" title="" caption="" >}}

+### Hospitalizations

-The next plot shows hospitalizations.
-This shows
-"the number of patients currently hospitalized with laboratory-confirmed COVID19 by county based on data collected by the Connecticut Hospital Association.
+The next plot shows hospitalizations with Covid-19.
+This shows "the number of patients currently hospitalized with laboratory-confirmed COVID19 by county based on data collected by the Connecticut Hospital Association.
 The distribution is by location of hospital, not patient residence."
+Note that unlike the plots above, this one is **not** cumulative.
+It is people currently in hospital.
 <br/><br/>
 {{< figure src="hospitalizations.png" title="" caption="" >}}
 <br/><br/>